Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 From multpl.com, I got the following graph for the Shiller PE ratio.

-You can see that the Shiller PE ratio is very high today, even after dropped substantially in 2022 – we are still well above in fact, it’s even higher than what it was during Black Tuesday, though still near 2007 levels, though much lower than the peak of the 2000 Dot.com bubble.
+You can see that the Shiller PE ratio is high today, even after dropped substantially in 2022 – we are still hovering around the Black Tuesday of 1929 level, though lover than the all-time highs near the 2000 dot.com era.

 How Long Until the Worst of the Crash is Over?